swomfire/Input-log/README.md

 Description: A React App that save logs for each inputs.

 Functions:
+ - Enter new log by saving the text input field.
  - Show input history logs.
- - Show differents between each logs.
+ - Show differents between each logs (Hovering between each log).

 ## Available Scripts